lambdanew/nu/README.md

 A `Thing` represents anything in a Node that can be interacted with.

-`Actor` as object type is never instantiated but represents an abstract type for objects that interact with other objects in the Node. `Actor` can be one of the following:
+`Actor` as object type is never instantiated directly but represents an abstract type for objects that interact with other objects in the Node. `Actor` can be one of the following:

 * `Person`, representing a real person or user
-* `Bot`, a stationary software agent
+* `Bot`, a local software agent
-* `Agent`, a mobile software agent, acting on behave of a `Person`
+* `Agent`, a bot, acting on behave of a `Person`
 * `Twin`, a *projection* of a Person from an external Node into the current Node

 ### Containment rules